seek-oss/treat/docs/how-it-works.md

 We can then import this module and deeply resolve all styles with a single [`resolveStyles`](runtime-api#resolvestyles) call.

 > This is obviously a contrived example since we're hard-coding the desired theme.
-Typically, you'd want to inject themes dynamcally so that they can be configured at an application level.
+Typically, you'd want to inject themes dynamically so that they can be configured at an application level.
 To see a good example of this pattern, see our [React API](react-api).

 ```js
 import * as styleRefs from './styles.treat.js';